emilsw/ew/index.md

 <img src="/images/cr.jpg" width="300">

-Companies I've had the pleasure of working with:
+Some of the companies I've had the pleasure of working with:

 <img src="/images/ew_logos_bw2.png">